bowser0000/SkyblockMod/README.md

 - /bank [player] - Uses API to get bank and purse coins of a person.
 If no name is provided, it checks yours.
 - /armor [player] - Uses API to get armour of a person.
 If no name is provided, it checks yours.
 - /dungeons [player] - Uses API to get dungeon levels of a person.
 If no name is provided, it checks yours.
-- /weight [player] [lily] - Uses API to get weight of a person.
+- /weight [player] [lily/farming] - Uses API to get weight of a person.
 If no name is provided, it checks yours.
-Adding lily uses lily's weight instead of Senither's.
+Adding lily uses lily's weight.
+Adding farming uses Kaeso's farming weight.
 - /importfishing - Imports your fishing stats from your latest profile to your fishing tracker using the API.
 - /sbplayers - Uses API to find how many players are on each Skyblock island.
 - /onlyslayer <zombie/spider/wolf/enderman> <1/2/3/4/5>